IIIF/training/europeana/edm/Europeana_and_iiif.md

 Template Key:
 ```
-* Yellow: insert the base link to the item in the repository that you created in part 1 of this workshop
+* Yellow: insert the base link to the item in the repository that you created in part 1 of this workshop.
-* Pink: insert the link to your manifest
+* Pink: insert the link to your new manifest.
 * Green: insert your metadata (or leave the default.)
-* Orange: insert your rights statements (!Make sure your rights statements are valid, if you are unsure, leave the default.)
+* Orange: insert your rights statements (Make sure your rights statements are valid, if you are unsure, leave the default.)
 ```

 ## Double check time